 But Google Earth is losing the resolution battle with the other imagery powerhouse, ESRI.
 I’m willing to trade resolution for 3D exploration in many applications, but not all.
 I want higher resolution imagery for identifying rapids on remote rivers.
 Here is an example of the difference in resolution, from unusable in Google Earth to unbelievable in ESRI Worldview.

-My preferred application for drawing routes on ESRI Worldview is CalTopo.
-If you are unfamiliar with CalTopo, here is a basic introdution.
+If you are unfamiliar with CalTopo, here is a basic introduction.
 ESRI Worldview is not available in CalTopo by default; you have to load it manually.

 - Go to http://caltopo.com/.